All-Metal Headband Rebuild, Refined 50mm MLD Driver — The Aune’s AR5000 MK2

 Sound Impressions

-All impressions were formed using the JDS Labs Element IV and Topping DX5 II as primary sources, with the original AR5000 directly alongside for comparison.
+All impressions were formed using the JDS Labs Element IV and Topping DX5 II as primary sources, with the original AR5000 directly alongside for quick comparisons.

 Bass